aledc7/AppStoreConnect/rejections.md

 ```

-Here is a response from a member of the Apple team:
+Here is a response in [Apple forum](https://forums.developer.apple.com/thread/94663) from a member of the Apple team:

 ```